caldwell/build-emacs/README.md

     (cd $DIR && ./autogen.sh)
     tar cJf $DIR.tar.xz $DIR

-#### Emacs Dependencies
+#### Emacs Dependencies (automatic)

 By default `build-emacs-from-tar` will attempt to gather several extra dependencies to make Emacs more full featured.
 You can disable this with the `--no-deps` option.
-There are 2 ways the dependencies can be built:
+There are 2 ways the script can automatically manage
+dependencies:

 1. By downloading prebuilt packages using [Nix](https://nixos.org/).
-If you have [installed Nix on your Mac](https://nixos.org/download/#nix-install-macos), then `build-emacs-from-tar` should autodetect this and use `nix-shell` (which must be in your `PATH`) to install a list of dependencies.
+If you have [installed Nix on your Mac](https://nixos.org/download/#nix-install-macos), then `build-emacs-from-tar` should auto-detect this and use `nix-shell` (which must be in your `PATH`) to install a list of dependencies.
 The dependency list can be found in `dependencies.nix`.

 2. By downloading and compiling a list programs.
 This happens if Nix is not installed.
 The list is canned and can be found in `build-dependencies.rb`.
-This method is not used any more by the builds on emacsformacosx.com as it is prone to getting out of date and requires a lot of up-keep.
-The code to do this (`build.rb`) will be removed at some point.
+This method is considered deprecated and is only used by emacsformacosx.com for building on Mac OS X 10.12 since Nix doesn't support that version.
+This method is prone to getting out of date and requires lot of up-keep.
+The code to do this (`build.rb`) will be removed once we stop building on 10.12.

 No matter which method is used, `build-emacs-from-tar` modifies the dependencies' libraries as it copies them into `Emacs.app` so that the app bundle remains portable.

+> [!IMPORTANT]
+> You almost certainly don't want to use method 2 on a modern macOS.
+If you
+> don't have Nix installed, you'll have to manually install any dependencies
+> (using `--no-deps`, see below).

+#### Emacs Dependencies (manual)

+You can manage the dependencies yourself using the `--no-deps` option.
+As long as they are in the `PATH` (and the `PKG_CONFIG_PATH`) then Emacs's `configure` script should find them and use them.

+> [!NOTE]
+> There is no provision for making a portable app bundle with `--no-deps`.

 ### The Rust launcher